 A key role of the TEGNA Foundation is investing in the future of the media industry.
 The TEGNA Foundation supports several journalism education and training programs each year.

-Our media funding mission is to support media training, technological advances in the industry, and the study of journalism at the college level, with particular attention to the First Amendment and its responsibilities.
+Our media funding mission is to support freedom of the press, ethics in journalism, and education and training for the next generation of diverse journalists.
 The Foundation particularly favors programs or projects that benefit the areas in which TEGNA does business and that seek to encourage diversity in newsrooms and in coverage.

 - Tax-exempt degree-granting four-year colleges or universities.

 To apply for a media grant, first contact the Foundation’s manager, Meg Kennedy, via email to see if your proposal fits within the media grant funding mission.
 Unsolicited grant proposals are rarely funded.

 - a completed TEGNA Foundation Grant Application Form

 - IRS letter of determination for 501(c)3 tax exemption